 “Elana follows all of my suggestions,” said Karen.
 “I tell her to listen to the news in English.
 I tell her to watch movies in English.
-Now she likes to recite dialogue from movies in English.”
+Now she likes to recite dialogue from the movies in English.”
 Karen brought her left hand up toward her left ear.

 “What’s wrong?”
 I asked.
 She had stopped eating.

 “An ear infection,” she replied.
 She was touching her left ear and grimacing.
 “It makes me mad.”
 She looked away.
 “I got it after someone stole my motorcycle helmet, and I was forced to wear the helmets provided by the drivers.
 So I had to buy a new helmet and carry it with me every day when I teach and go shopping.”

 The waitress brought us plates of bun cha and banh khot.
 The food looked good.

 “I’m going back to the Victoria Healthcare Clinic,” Karen said.
 “So far the doctors haven’t helped me.
 They have no training, but I don’t have other options.”

 “By the way, Sara invited us to her apartment.
 At 8:00 pm.
 I sent you directions.”

 Sara, Khanh, and Phi